-During Sprint Planning, Developers forecast (not “commit”) the volume of work they feel that they can complete during this Sprint and pull that amount of work into their work plan (Sprint Backlog), so the internal is a “gift from the project” rather than an externally imposed completion constraint.
-New work may emerge from unforeseen requirements or defects during the Production Episode and the Developers update their Sprint Backlog accordingly.
+During Sprint Planning, The Development Team forecasts (not “commits”) the volume of work they feel that they can complete during this Sprint and pull that amount of work into their work plan (Sprint Backlog), so the internal is a “gift from the project” rather than an externally imposed completion constraint.
+New work may emerge from unforeseen requirements or defects during the Production Episode and the Development Team update its Sprint Backlog accordingly.
 This emergent work tends to remain constant across Sprints and, while taken into account by the Developers during the Sprint, there is no attempt to estimate it or account for it in advance.

 The duration of the Production Episode is the length of the Sprint less the time allotted to Sprint Planning, the Sprint Review, and the Sprint Retrospective.
 Four weeks is the upper bound on the length of a Sprint, and they typically last two weeks.

-During the Production Episode, the Developers assess progress and re-plan the Sprint in the Daily Scrum.
-Every day, the Developers update the Sprint Backlog with a new Developer-Ordered Work Plan optimized to achieve the Sprint Goal.
+During the Production Episode, the Development Team assesses progress and re-plans the Sprint in the Daily Scrum.
+Every day, the Development Team updates the Sprint Backlog with a new Developer-Ordered Work Plan optimized to achieve the Sprint Goal.
 Teams also maintain a discipline of Good Housekeeping.

 ✥ ✥ ✥

 At the end of a successful Production Episode the team reaches the Sprint Goal and realizes a new Product Increment that is ready for the Sprint Review.
-There may remain Sprint Backlog Items in the Sprint Backlog, but the Developers have completed enough of the backlog to have achieved the Sprint Goal.
-If the Developers finish early, they pull additional work from the top of the Product Backlog, break the work down into a work plan, and continue with the Sprint.
+There may remain Sprint Backlog Items in the Sprint Backlog, but the Development Team has completed enough of the backlog to have achieved the Sprint Goal.
+If the Development Team finishes early, they pull additional work from the top of the Product Backlog, break the work down into a work plan, and continue with the Sprint.
 When a Sprint becomes in danger of not delivering the entire Sprint Backlog, the team should resort to the Sprint Goal.
 The team assesses this risk and responds accordingly every day at the Daily Scrum.

-The Product Backlog Items that reach a state of Done during a Sprint become delivery candidates for that Sprint or a subsequent Sprint.
+The PBIs that reach a state of Done (see Definition of Done) during a Sprint become delivery candidates for that Sprint or a subsequent Sprint.
 The decision of whether something is Done is separated from the decision of shipping to market; the Product Owner decides when to release a PBI to the market.
 The Scrum Team produces a Product Increment at the end of the Sprint that is most often the key candidate for delivery, but more frequent delivery (e.g. of emergency repairs) is possible: see Responsive Deployment.
 Making PBIs small enough raises the chances that several of these become deliverable every Sprint.

 A failed Sprint is one in which the Scrum Team does not achieve the Sprint Goal.
 (Some practitioners avoid using the term failed and instead might say “A Sprint that did not achieve the Sprint Goal”).
 It is possible (but very unlikely) that the team nonetheless emptied the Sprint Backlog.
 Neither the Scrum Guide nor any broad practice recognize any distinction in action that follows from failed and non-failed Sprints, but the distinction helps underscore the importance of process improvement as the team discusses the Sprint during the Sprint Retrospective.